 One solution that can greatly enhance the efficiency of a smart home is the digital representation of a physical space – i.e. a real-time data infrastructure with a dashboard.
 From there, users can easily integrate smart objects and lifestyle products, such as smart TVs, beds, showers, lights, and so on.
 This gives users two ways to improve their immediate environment.
 The first is enhancing the comfort in which a household lives and the second is reducing energy usage and footprint.

 IoT energy management systems without a doubt help to improve decision-making within facilities management.
 That said, there are still a few limitations to overcome, including:

+Ready to discover how you can use the IoT for energy management, improving energy efficiency and achieving a tangible reduction in your energy usage?
 Want to find out how to optimise your organisation’s energy consumption?
-Contact us today to discover how you can use the IoT for energy management, improving energy efficiency and achieving a tangible reduction in your energy usage.

 The breadth of knowledge and understanding that ELEKS has within its walls allows us to leverage that expertise to make superior deliverables for our customers.
 When you work with ELEKS, you are working with the top 1% of the aptitude and engineering excellence of the whole country.

 Right from the start, we really liked ELEKS’ commitment and engagement.
 They came to us with their best people to try to understand our context, our business idea, and developed the first prototype with us.
 They were very professional and very customer oriented.
 I think, without ELEKS it probably would not have been possible to have such a successful product in such a short period of time.